zackees/esp32-v51-inmp441/README.md

 [https://github.com/espressif/arduino-esp32/issues/8207](https://github.com/espressif/arduino-esp32/issues/8207)

-For the life of me, I cannot get this popular mems microphone to work.
+This repo demonstrates that the INMP441 will not function with the new 5.1 I2S library.

+There could just be a setting or something wrong that I'm doing (probably).
+I've done everything I could think of in the documentation and simply cannot get the new library to work.

 # Guides